-SF17 Safe Home Position "monitored position"

-Description What happens?
-Tolerances and PFH D : Affects Safety function which monitors a safety rated output, such that it ensures that the output can only be activated when the robot is in the configured and monitored "safe home position".
+SF17 Safe Home Position Description What happens?
+Tolerances and PFH D : Affects "monitored position" Safety function which monitors a safety rated output, such that it ensures that the output can only be activated when the robot is in the configured and monitored "safe home position".
 A stop cat 0 is initiated if the output is activated when the robot is not in the configured position.
-The "safe home output" can only be activated when the robot is in the configured "safe home position" TOL: 1.7 ° PFH D : 1.8E- 07 External connection to logic and/or equipment

-Table 1 footnotes

-Communications between the Teach Pendant, controller and within the robot (between joints) are SIL 2 for safety data, per IEC 61784-3.

-Estop validation: the pendant Estop pushbutton is evaluated within the pendant, then communicated1 to the safety controller by SIL2 communications.
+The "safe home output" can only be activated when the robot is in the configured "safe home position" TOL: 1.7 ° PFH D : 1.8E- 07 External connection to logic and/or equipment Table 1 footnotes 1 Communications between the Teach Pendant, controller and within the robot (between joints) are SIL 2 for safety data, per IEC 61784-3.
+2 Estop validation: the pendant Estop pushbutton is evaluated within the pendant, then communicated 1 to the safety controller by SIL2 communications.
 To validate the pendant Estop functionality, press the Pendant Estop pushbutton and verify that an Estop results.
 This validates that the Estop is connected within the pendant, the estop functions as intended, and the pendant is connected to the controller.

-Stop Categories according to IEC 60204-1 (NFPA79).
+3 Stop Categories according to IEC 60204-1 (NFPA79).
 For the Estop, only stop category 0 and 1 are allowed according to IEC 60204-1.

-- Stop Category 0 and 1 result in the removal of drive power, with stop cat 0 being IMMEDIATE and stop cat 1 being a controlled stop (e.g. decelerate to a stop then removal of drive power).
-With UR robots, a stop category 1 is a controlled stop where power is removed when a monitored standstill is detected. - Stop Category 2 is a stop where drive power is NOT removed.
-Stop category 2 is defined in IEC 60204-1.
-Descriptions of STO, SS1 and SS2 are in IEC 61800-5-2.
-With UR robots, a stop category 2 maintains the trajectory, then retains power to the drives after stopping.

-It is recommended to use the UR Stop Time and Stop Distance Safety Functions.
-These limits should be used for your application stop time/ safety distance values.
-Robot stop was previously known as "Protective stop" for Universal Robots robots.
+Stop Category 0 and 1 result IMMEDIATE and stop cat 1 I then removal of drive power) stop where power is remove peing a controlled sto .
+With UR robots, a s p (e.g. deceleratop category 1 is te to a stop a controlled Stop Category 2 is a stop wh defined in IEC 60204-1.
+Des 2.
+With UR robots, a stop cat to the drives after stopping. criptions of STO, SS 1 and SS2 are in IEC 61800-5- 4 It is recommended to use the UR S These limits should be used for you 5 Robot stop was previously known r application stop tim e/ safety distand e values.